Pumpkin Cream Cold Foam Cold Brew (Starbucks Copycat)

 Background Story

 I’ve always had a soft spot for anything pumpkin-flavored.
 If it’s got pumpkin in it, I’ll give it a try!
 The only time I couldn’t stand the taste was when I was pregnant, funny how that works.
-But now that I’m past that stage, my pumpkin cravings are back in full force.
+But now that I’m past that stage, my pumpkin cravings are back in full force, especially once pumpkin season rolls around!

 The only problem is that my love for pumpkin drinks doesn’t exactly match my budget.
 As much as I enjoy grabbing one from Starbucks in the fall, the price adds up quickly (and the sugar overload isn’t doing me any favors either).
 So I decided to come up with my own version that’s lighter, made with simple ingredients, and way more affordable.